State and territory data quality

 South Australia reported a high proportion of episodes of treatment where amphetamines are the principal drug of concern and assessment only is the main treatment type.
 This is related to assessments provided under the Police Drug Diversion Initiative.
 This program is legislated in South Australia, unlike other jurisdictions, and therefore results in a higher percentage of assessment only services with high rates of engagement with methamphetamine users.
 In addition, due to the Cannabis Expiation Notice legislation in South Australia, adult simple cannabis offences are not diverted to treatment and so are excluded from the data.

-The South Australian Police Drug Diversion initiative also saw a change in legislation from April 2019 [Statues Amendment (Drug Offences) Bill 2018, where youth are no longer diverted immediately for an Assessment.
+The South Australian Police Drug Diversion initiative also saw a change in legislation from April 2019 [Statutes Amendment (Drug Offences) Bill 2018, where youth are no longer diverted immediately for an Assessment.
 Adults who have been apprehended twice in four years are no longer eligible for an Assessment.

 Northern Territory